Good Morning Desert

 In the quarter-century we were here together we built sandcastles in the foamy surf at Stinson, moats filling as waves rolled in.

 More recently, we built in the Basement.
-While I cut lemons and limes into grooved sixths and you revised signs advertising “Taquitos!” for $1, we chatted about boys and friends and how your album was coming and how my book wasn’t; part-time jobs and gigs.
-Our quiet corner from 6-7pm on Mondays for a few, short months.
+While I cut lemons and limes into grooved sixths and you revised signs advertising “Taquitos!” for $1, we chatted about boys and friends and how your album was coming and how my book wasn’t; we talked about our part-time jobs and gigs.
+Our quiet corner from 6-7 p.m. on Mondays for a few, short months.
 Before the bar opened, before the music.
 My citrus hands and sweat and ice; your fans, which you were still getting used to.
-“You know Cherushii?”
-They’d say.
+“You know Cherushii?” they’d say.
 My 25 years making up, I hoped, for my poorly-made Manhattans.

 And I’d tell you, Chelsea, or text you later, and you’d blush through blue bubbles.

 “Josey is my oldest friend,” you’d always introduce me, then add, “not oldest as in ‘old,’ oldest as in, the friend I’ve had the longest.”

 Me alone in the front at your gig.
 Me, not knowing how to dance.
 Especially to my oldest friend’s most secret, secret messages.
 You, the goddess they called you on the dance floor.
 But I knew that all along.